 Think you got it?

-Here’s a 1-question pop quiz to find out if you understand.
+Here’s a one-question pop quiz to find out if you understand.

 If you feel obligated to mention a recent tragedy (a bombing, a school shooting, a devastating hurricane) at your fundraising auction, or have a moment of silence for those affected, or hold hands and pray for anyone recently hurt who is not directly related to your nonprofit, do you think you should schedule that BEFORE you ask for donations or AFTER?